mixelpixel/ngrok_and_http-server/README.md

         http://192.168.88.236:8080
       Hit CTRL-C to stop the server
   ```
-20. Make note of the port number, and in another console, feed it to ngrok's http method:
+26. Make note of the port number, and in another console, feed the port number to ngrok's http method:
   ```console
   $ ngrok http 8080
   ```
-21. You should see something like this:
+27. You should see something like this:
   ```console
   ngrok by @inconshreveable                               (Ctrl+C to quit)